Wafelack/orion/README.md

 Documentation
 -------------

-You can find the standard library, the core and the builtins documentation [here](docs/).
+You can find a detailed tutorial, the standard library, the core and the builtins documentation [here](docs/).

 Quick Example
 -------------